The Munchies: Get The Facts About This Cannabis Side Effect

 Is Cannabis Good for Your Gut?

 We know consuming cannabis makes our brains think we’re hungry, but is it doing anything to our stomachs, too?
-Researchers are looking into it.
-What we know so far is that there does seem to be some affect on our gut bacteria.
+What we know so far is that there does seem to be some effect on our gut bacteria.
 Studies indicate that cannabis consumption can influence the complex microorganisms that are found in our guts, which may affect our health.

 What researchers aren’t sure about is the specific effects.
-Since our gut bacteria varies so much – affected by diet, genetics, and lifestyle – these variations in our gut bacteria can impact how cannabis affects medical conditions, such as cancer.
-Still, experts are investigating how cannabis may be able to play a role in personalized medicine for treatments of various medical conditions.
+Since our gut bacteria vary so much – affected by diet, genetics, and lifestyle – these variations in our gut bacteria can impact how cannabis affects medical conditions, such as cancer.
+Still, experts are investigating how cannabis may be able to play a role in personalized medicine for the treatment of various medical conditions.

 The Growing Popularity of Edibles

 Once we recognize the connection between food cravings and marijuana, we can start to understand why the edibles market has flourished.
-Adult-use cannabis edibles sales reached $3.6 billion in 2021.
-The market value of this industry hit $12.3 billion in 20224, and researchers expect it to continue to rise, hitting $54 billion by 2034.
-In fact, this market is one of the fastest growing sectors of the cannabis industry.
-In Colorado alone, 5 million units of edible cannabis products sold in 2024.
+The global sales of cannabis infused edibles were estimated at 14.8 billion in 2025 and are expected to grow to 17.1 billion by 2026.
+In fact, this market is one of the fastest-growing sectors of the cannabis industry.

 Legal and Illegal Snacks